WATOLINK/mind-speech-interface-ssvep/README.md

 This feature allows you to train a voice model on samples of your own voice to use with the interface.
 It is not required for operation of the GUI.

-## Speech To Text Webapp for Prompt Input
+## Speech To Text WebApp for Prompt Input
 TODO: Jason, Ivan

 ## Online SSVEP Interface